Blois: Early modern era

 In 1606, Philippe de Béthune gave his ownership of Vienne-lez-Blois village, on the left bank of the Loire river, to Blois, making it a part of the city afterwards known as Blois-Vienne.
 From 1617 to 1619 Marie de' Medici, wife of King Henri IV, exiled from the court by his son, King Louis XIII, lived in the château.
-By 1622, the Counter-Reformation got establishment in Blois, founded a Society of Jesus and financed the construction of the St. Louis Chapel, which is today St. Vincent Church.
+By 1622, the Counter-Reformation arrived in Blois and a Society of Jesus was founded.
+St. Louis Chapel, which is today St. Vincent Church was also built at this time.

 Then in 1634, Louis XIII exiled his brother, Gaston, Duke of Orléans and Count of Blois, who became attached to the city.
 The Duke in 1657, found a hospital in Blois-Vienne, now named Résidence Gaston d'Orléans, and financed the reconstruction of the Hôtel-Dieu.
 He remained in Blois until his death, in 1660.

-Under Louis XIV's reign, Blois became un independent bishopric.
-David Nicolas de Bertier, first bishop of Blois from 1697, chose as seated cathedral St. Solenne Church, that had been destroyed by a storm and was under reconstruction, before being completed 3 years later in 1700, thanks to the intervention of Colbert's wife, who herself came from Blois.
-The new edifice became Blois Cathedral and got dedicated to St. Louis.
+Under Louis XIV's reign, Blois became an independent bishopric.
+David Nicolas de Bertier, first bishop of Blois from 1697, chose as his seat the cathedral church of St. Solenne, that had been destroyed by a storm and was under reconstruction, before being completed three years later in 1700, thanks to the intervention of Colbert's wife, who herself came from Blois.
+The new edifice became Blois Cathedral and was dedicated to St. Louis.

-A wide episcopal palace is built by King Louis XIV's official architect, Jacques Gabriel, right next to the newly built cathedral, on a site overlooking the Loire Valley.
+A large episcopal palace was built by King Louis XIV's official architect, Jacques Gabriel, right next to the newly built cathedral, on a site overlooking the Loire Valley.
 Landscaping of terraced gardens began in 1703 and lasted nearly 50 years.
 The so-called Bishopric Gardens were first open to the public in 1791 by Henri Grégoire (known as the Abbot Grégoire), the first constitutional bishop after the French Revolution.

-During the night between 6 and 7 February 1716, the medieval bridge collapsed.
-Construction of a new one is ordered during the following year.
+During the night of 6-7 February 1716, the medieval bridge collapsed.
+Construction of a new one was ordered the following year.
 Jacques-Gabriel Bridge was inaugurated in 1724.
-All the levies were consolidated, and the river channel of La Bouillie in the prolongation of La Creusille Harbor was closed and dried out.
+All the levies were consolidated, and the river channel of La Bouillie in the prolongation of La Creusille Harbour was closed and dried.

-When Duke Gaston of Orléans died, the château ended up stripped by King Louis XIV, completely abandoned, to the point that King Louis XVI once considered to demolish it by 1788.
-The edifice was saved when the Royal-Comtois Regiment established their base within it.
+When Duke Gaston of Orléans died, the château was stripped by King Louis XIV, and completely abandoned, to the point that King Louis XVI once considered demolishing it in 1788.
+The building was saved when the Royal-Comtois Regiment established their base within it.

-In 1790, Orléanais province was dismantled, and the First Republic created the Loir-et-Cher department, with Blois as the local capital.
+In 1790, Orléanais province was dissolved, the Département of Loir-et-Cher was created with Blois as the local capital.

 By 1814, Marie Louise, Duchess of Parma and wife of Napoleon I, found refuge in Blois.

 Contemporary era

-Another wind blew in Blois in the 19th century.
-First, the railroad came in 1846 with the inauguration of the Paris–Tours railway, whose Blois Station is a stop.
-The competition against river transportation gradually forced La Creusille Harbor to reinvent its activity.
-In parallel, the city got more industrialised from 1848 thanks to a successful chocolate brand created by Bloisian, Victor-Auguste Poulain.
+There was new development in Blois in the 19th century.
+Firstly, the railway arrived in 1846 with the inauguration of the Paris–Tours railway, whose Blois Station is a stop.
+The competition with river transport gradually forced La Creusille Harbour to reinvent its activity.
+In parallel, the city became more industrialised from 1848 thanks to a successful chocolate brand created by Bloisian, Victor-Auguste Poulain.